-- Minimum cumulative grade point average of 3.0 - Grades of B or better in all required courses - Continuous enrollment - Adherence to time limit - Compliance with all Program and University policies
+- Minimum cumulative grade point average of 3.0 - Grades of B or better in all required courses - Continuous enrollment - Adherence to time limit - Compliance with all Program and University policies to Academic Probation, with a permanent notation on the transcript.

-The MPH Admission and Progression Committee reviews the academic progress of students at the end of each term.
-Students who are not making satisfactory academic progress are subject to Academic Probation, with a permanent notation on the transcript.
 Students who remain on Academic Probation for more than two academic terms, fail more than two courses and/or fail one course twice will be dismissed from the Program.
 Students may also be dismissed for violations of the SOM Code of Conduct or other SOM, UMB or USM policies.